willbuck/AngularJSForGrails/reveal-slides/slides/angular-components-code-scope-2.md

 ![Scope Code](/img/code-scope-2.png)

 note:
-    Note the functions and values in use in the view
+    - Note the functions and values in use in the view
+    - Note on staying away from magic inheritance